pronamic/wp-pronamic-domain-mapping/readme.txt

 == Screenshots ==

 1. Domain Name pages overview
 2. Edit domain name page

 == Changelog ==

+= 0.1.1 =
+*	Fixed notice missing argument

 = 0.1 =
 *	Initial release

 == Upgrade Notice ==

+= 0.1.1 =
+Thanks for using the Pronamic Domain Mapping plugin!
+As always, this update is very strongly recommended.

 = 0.1 =
 Thanks for using the Pronamic Domain Mapping plugin!
 As always, this update is very strongly recommended.